slowernews/hamster-system/README.md

 ####Cabinet:

-- to simplify and optimize your workflow, your project references and notes are stored here (not inside project folders).
+- to simplify and optimize your workflow, your project references and notes are always stored here (not inside project folders).
 They are also managed in Evernote.

 ---

 <sup>Notes:</sup><br>
 <sup>1 - Without understanding GTD, this system will not make much sense.</sup><br>
 <sup>2 - Hamster-gtd was tested in a Windows PC and Evernote.</sup><br>
-<sup>3 - The hamster cheeks :)</sup><br>
-<sup>4 - In GTD any document belongs to a project.</sup><br>
+<sup>3 - In GTD any document belongs to a project.</sup><br>
-<sup>5 - You can optionally use an underscore instead of a dot but beware of searching dificulties in Evernote.</sup><br>
+<sup>4 - You can optionally use an underscore instead of a dot but beware of searching dificulties in Evernote.</sup><br>
-<sup>6 - Innovation by Hamster-gtd.</sup>
+<sup>5 - Innovation by Hamster-gtd.</sup>

 ---